 static BigInteger probablePrime(int bitLength, Random rnd) BigInteger modPow(BigInteger exponent, BigInteger m) BigInteger modInverse(BigInteger m)

 For clarity, the first function generates numbers which are not prime with probability at most , the second computes exponents modulo “m”, and the third computes the multiplicative inverse modulo “m”.
 The “modPow” and “modInverse” functions operate on the context object, or the implicit “this” argument (recall Java is object-oriented [see upcoming primer on object-oriented programming]).

 Indeed, this is all we need to write our program!
 But there are a few more specifics:

 First, we need a good random number generator to feed BigInteger’s “probablePrime” function.
 It turns out that Java’s built-in random number generator is just not secure enough.
-To remedy this, we could use the “java.security.secureRandom” class, part of Java’s cryptography package; but for the sake of not relying too much on the Java engineers, we instead import an implementation of the Mersenne Twister, a fast and provably secure prime number generator.
+To remedy this, we could use the “java.security.secureRandom” class, part of Java’s cryptography package; but for the sake of brevity, we instead import an implementation of the Mersenne Twister, a fast prime number generator which is not secure.